dennmart/mongoshort/README.md

     rake test

 If you want to test MongoShort on a publicly available site, I highly recommend using [Heroku](http://heroku.com/) and [MongoHQ](http://www.mongohq.com/) to get up and running quickly.
-A [Gem Manifest file](http://docs.heroku.com/gems) has been included to facilitate deployment of MongoShort to Heroku.
-For MongoHQ databases, I included the necessary code needed to connect to your MongoHQ account and authenticate your database for the production environment.
+Heroku currently has [experimental support For Bundler](http://docs.heroku.com/bundler), so you can use the included Gemfile.
+MongoHQ databases, I included the necessary code needed to connect to your MongoHQ account and authenticate your database for the production environment.

 Finally, how do I get a shortened URL?
 ======================================

 First, make sure you have MongoDB running.
 If your database needs authentication, make sure to set the environment variables `mongodb_user` and `mongodb_pass`.
 Once MongoDB is properly running on a local development machine, you can start the application directly, which will launch the application running on Thin, Mongrel or WEBrick (depending on what you have installed):

-    ruby mongoshort.rb
+    rackup

 You can also run MongoShort with [Phusion Passenger](http://www.modrails.com/), [Unicorn](http://unicorn.bogomips.org/), or any other web server that supports [Rack](http://rack.rubyforge.org/).
 A basic Rackup file (`config.ru`) is included with MongoShort to help with your installation.
 Read the server's documentation for more information on how to run Rack applications.